ProgArm/ProgArm-Hardware/README.md

 **NB!
 This project is in active development and things are changing all the time.**

-This repository cointains only schematic and PCB files.
+This repository contains only schematic and PCB files.
 Schematic PDF and Gerber files are attached to every [release](https://github.com/ProgArm/ProgArm-Hardware/releases).

 You can find other files used in ProgArm project [in other repositories](https://github.com/ProgArm).